strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/azure.md

 Databases can be on a [Azure Virtual Machine](https://azure.microsoft.com/services/virtual-machines/), hosted externally as a service, or via the [Azure Managed Databases](https://azure.microsoft.com/services/postgresql/).

-### Azure Install Requirements
+::: prerequisites

-- You must have an [Azure account](https://azure.microsoft.com/free/) before doing these steps.
+* You must have an [Azure account](https://azure.microsoft.com/free/) before doing these steps.
-- An SSH key to access the virtual machine
+* An SSH key to access the virtual machine
+::: prerequisites

 ### Create a Virtual Machine